siderolabs/talos/website/content/docs/v0.14/Reference/kernel.md

   This option allows the user to delay the reboot to give time to collect debug information from the console screen.

-  A value of `0` disables automtic rebooting entirely.
+  A value of `0` disables automatic rebooting entirely.

 #### `talos.config`